-- An email newsletter service provider like MailerLite (free up to 1k subs, starts at $15/mo for 1k+) or ConvertKit (free up to 1k subs, starts at $29/mo for 1k+).
-MailerLite is a good budget option.
-Once you have some cash, ConvertKit has a better interface, better deliverability, and is my recommended go-to email service provider.
+- An email newsletter service provider like Active Campaign ($9/mo for up to 500 subs, $29/mo for 1k+) or ConvertKit (free up to 1k subs, starts at $29/mo for 1k+).
+ConvertKit has a better interface and is my recommended go-to email service provider.
 To improve deliverability with whatever service you ultimately choose, a custom email address is also recommended (e.g., firstname.lastname@example.org; $6/mo from Google).

 - An author website, which requires: